nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 - Bug fix for IP database update cron event (Pro only)

 == Upgrade Notice ==

+= 2.2.7 =
+Fix for duplicate amp-custom tag on AMP pages

+= 2.2.6 =
+Fix for posts filter counter not counting;
+Added list with short overview of all code blocks;
+Added support for word count on blog pages;
+Added support for client code preview (no need to save it for preview);
+Improved compatibility on AMP pages;
+Few minor bug fixes, cosmetic changes and code improvements

 = 2.2.5 =
 Fix for issue with Ajax requests